Vegan on the Camino

 • Paella de verduras: A vegetarian take on another traditional dish that is widely available.

-• Garbanzos con espinacas: Chickpea and spinach stew (make sure you ask if it has any meat or meat broth in it).
+• Garbanzos con espinacas: Chickpea and spinach stew (make sure you ask if it has meat or meat broth in it).

 • Pisto de verduras: Generally made with onion, tomato and peppers.

-Useful phrases to help with being vegan on the Camino
+Useful phrases to help with being Vegan on the Camino

 • Soy vegana/vegano – I’m vegan